-Small animals with less lung capacity are often more sensitive to high levels of carbon monoxide than larger animals or humans.
+Small animals with less lung capacity are more sensitive to high levels of carbon monoxide than larger animals or humans.

 Birds are particularly susceptible and often show signs first.